steinybot/bug-reports/README.md

 # Bug Reports

-> ⚠️ If you were linked to this repository from a bug report then you are on the wrong branch.
-> Checkout the branch that relates to the specific bug.

-This reproduces the bug for TODO.
+This reproduces the bug for https://github.com/estatico/scala-newtype/issues/72.

 ## Steps to Reproduce

-1.
-1.
-1.
+1. `sbt compile`